 More salmon recipes:

-- Pat the two salmon filets with a paper towel to dry them, then season with salt and pepper, and place in a pan lined with foil.
+- Pat the salmon fillets with a paper towel to dry them, then season with salt and pepper, and place skin side down in the baking dish.

 - Add the cilantro, garlic, olive oil and soy sauce on top of the seasoned salmon, making sure to disperse evenly among the fillets.
 You can use your hands to rub the mixture evenly into the salmon.